Fish-and-Sheep/Text-Fluoroscopy/README.md

 # Text-Fluoroscopy
-This is the implement of our paper [Text Fluoroscopy: Detecting LLM-Generated Text through Intrinsic Features](https://openreview.net/pdf?id=VvrZGNHg1e)
+This is the implement of our paper [Text Fluoroscopy: Detecting LLM-Generated Text through Intrinsic Features](https://openreview.net/pdf?id=VvrZGNHg1e) accepted by EMNLP 2024 Main